 Holders of the Degree in PPE are equipped to respond to the political, economic and social challenges of today’s world.

 The Philosophy component helps students develop critical reasoning skills, synthesize logical arguments and apply rigorous judgment.
 The Politics component analyzes the importance and scope of public policy, which helps students understand the underpinnings of society, the impact of institutions, and more specific matters such as why some countries go to war while others do not.
 The Economics component explores the underlying structure of today’s society and how a country’s resources are distributed.

 By studying all three areas at the same time, students gain a greater understanding of each one and the ability to perform a comprehensive analysis and diagnosis of the modern world.

 The Degree in PPE consists of 240 ECTS credits, divided into four academic years.
-The academic load for each semester is 60 ECTS credits, divided among basic, required and elective subjects.
+The academic load for each year is 60 ECTS credits, divided among basic, required and elective subjects.

 Basic subjects (BS): 60 ECTS credits.

 Final Year Project 12 ECTS credits.